Updated August 19, 2023

 Shortcut for Superscript

-If we want to input superscript text by a keyboard shortcut then it is very easy.
-Input the required text in the excel cell and select which you want to convert as superscript and then press ALT button from the keyboard.
+If we want to input superscript text with a keyboard shortcut, then it is very easy.
+Input the required text in the Excel cell, select which you want to convert as superscript, and then press the ALT button from the keyboard.

-The superscript option on the Quick Access toolbar will highlight with a number as shown below:
+The superscript option on the Quick Access toolbar will highlight a number as shown below: